 This centralization of government during the World War was only the summit of the development of the last decades.
 The higher capitalism developed, the more centralized the form of government became.
 Railroad lines did not respect State lines.
-The regulation of the railway system had to be carried out by the Federal Government.

-In 1887, the Interstate Commerce Commission was formed.
-The Trusts paid still less attention to the State lines; they grew into nation-wide enterprises and became problems of the Federal Government.
-In 1890 the Sherman Anti-Trust Law was enacted.
+The regulation of the railway system had to be carried out by the Federal Government-in 1887, the Interstate Commerce Commission was formed.
+The Trusts paid still less attention to the State lines; they grew into nation-wide enterprises and became problems of the Federal Government-in 1890 the Sherman Anti-Trust Law was enacted.
 In 1906 the Hepburn Railway Act was passed.
 In 1914 the Clayton Act was passed.
-The Ech-Cummins Act became a law in 1920.
+The Esch-Cummins Act became a law in 1920.
+All these laws have enlarged the scope of Federal regulation in every respect.

 More and more departments of activity came under the control of the National Government.
 Several new departments were created: In 1889 the Department of Agriculture; in 1903 the Department of Commerce and Labor; in 1913 this latter department was divided into the Department of Commerce and the Department of Labor.
 The Federal Government enlarged the sphere of its postal system, and its power of taxation.
 The following are a few figures indicating the growth in the number of government employees: the number of Civil Service employees in 1884 was 13,780; in 1912, 278,000.
 Not only has the number of employees grown, but also the composition of this army of employees has greatly changed.
-The number of those subject to civil-service examination has steadily grown.
+The number of those subject to civil-service examination has steadily increased.
 The proportion, that is to say, of those not affected by the change of administration, has continually grown.
 In 1916 the number of Civil Service employees had reached the figure of 439,798.
 At the peak of the war, in 1918, the number increased to 917,760.

-This Government examined corps of employees, not

-affected by the change of administration, and which is continually growing, has become a government bureaucracy in the European sense of the word.
+This corps of employees examined by the Government, and not affected by the change of administration, is continually growing, and has become a government bureaucracy in the European sense of the word.